Supporting Students During Ramadan: The Role Teachers Play

 Ramadan is a month in the Islamic calendar when Muslims observe fasting from sunrise to sunset.
 And it can be a difficult month for many to get through, especially students who have to go through a normal school day — and now a very abnormal school day online — without eating or drinking.

 This year, Ramadan began on April 23.
+[Note: Ramadan starts the evening of April 12, 2021.]
 With most classes functioning online due to the coronavirus pandemic, I suggest teachers provide flexibility on deadlines and early morning calls since students likely stayed up having Iftar (breaking of fast) and doing prayers with their family the night before.